 - Spray disinfectant on the covering material, open the red biohazard bag and the black garbage bag.
 Carefully remove the covering material by folding it in on itself so that the area which has had direct contact with the body spill is now self contained.
 Place the rolled up cover material in the red biohazard bag. - Generously spray the area with the disinfectant, concentrating on the primary spill site.
 Then sprinkle on the absorbent coagulating agent over the liquid spill.
-Wait the appropriate "kill" time according to product label to allow the disinfectant/virucide time to work.
-(VIRKON "kill" time is 10 minutes.) - Always keep people away from the spill site.
+Wait the appropriate "kill" time according to product label to allow the disinfectant/virucide time to work. - Keep people away from the spill site.
 While waiting for the "kill time" to pass, use paper towels and the disinfectant spray and wipe off any other affected surfaces.
 Remember to clean "from clean to dirty."